hun9pham/freertos-roadmap/Project/Direct to task notifications/README.md

 This project is built on the EK-TM4C123GXL development board.

 ### Overview
-This project consists of two section: Debug and Not Debug.
+This project consists of two section: Debug and Not Debug. <br>
-Not Debug section
+* Not Debug section: <br>
 In this section, the project will simulate waking up a task from interrupt.
 Specifically, this task when created will be in a block state and wait for a notification to be sent from the Interrupt Service Routine.
-When receiving the notification, the task will leave the block state and execute its work.
+When receiving the notification, the task will leave the block state and execute its work.<br>
-* Task 1 – The Wake Up Task:
+** Task 1 – The Wake Up Task:<br>
 The wake up task is implemented by the vTaskWakeUp() function in file main.
-When enabling the scheduler to start with the vTaskStartScheduler() function, this task will wait for a notification by using the API function ulTaskNotifyTake().
+When enabling the scheduler to start with the vTaskStartScheduler() function, this task will wait for a notification by using the API function ulTaskNotifyTake().<br>
 This project uses an external interrupt, specifically on port F pin 0 (Switch 1).
 When interrupt occurs (Switch 1 is pressed), a notification will be sent to the task to wake up this task.
-When the task wakes up, the green LED will blink with a period of 300ms.
+When the task wakes up, the green LED will blink with a period of 300ms.<br>
-* Task 2 – The Task Idle Hook
+** Task 2 – The Task Idle Hook<br>
 An idle task hook is a function that is called during each cycle of the idle task.
 This task will turn on the red LED, indicating that when task 1 has not woken up, the idle task will be executed when there are no other tasks with higher priority in the ready state.
-The task idle hook is implemented by the vApplicationIdleHook().
+The task idle hook is implemented by the vApplicationIdleHook().<br>
-Setup for this section:
+Setup for this section:<br>
-Make macro DEBUG_ becomes comment or deletes it.
+Make macro DEBUG_ becomes comment or deletes it.<br>
-Set macro configUSE_IDLE_HOOK in FreeRTOSConfig.h to 1.
+Set macro configUSE_IDLE_HOOK in FreeRTOSConfig.h to 1.<br>

-* Task 1 - The Queue Send Task<br>
-The queue send task is implemented by the QueueSendTask() function in this file.
-It uses vTaskDelayUntil() to create a periodic task that sends the value 100 to the queue every 200 milliseconds.<br>
-Software timer callback function - The Queue Send Software Timer:
-The timer is a one - shot timer that is reset by a SW1 press.
-The timer's period is set to two seconds - if the timer expires then its callback function writes the value 200 to the queue.
-The callback function is implemented by QueueSendTimerCallback() within this file.
-When SW1 is pressed, the interrupt on GPIOF pin 0 will occur and the handle function for this interrupt has named SwitchHandler().<br>
-* Task 2 - The Queue Receive Task<br>
-The queue receive task is implemented by the QueueReceiveTask() function in this file.
-QueueReceiveTask() waits for data to arrive on the queue.
-When data is received, the task checks the value of the data, then blinks the green LED to indicate that the data came from task 1 and the red LED to indicate that it came from the queue send software timer.

 ### Expected Behavior
 <p>